marcin-chwedczuk/rfid/README.md

 # How to run?

-If you are a MacOS user, and application reports error (check logs):
+If you are a MacOS user, and the application reports error (check the logs):
 ```
 Caused by: java.io.IOException: No PC/SC library found on this system
 ```